 In the evening, you can soothe your muscles with a relaxing dip in one of the many mineral-rich hot springs in the area.
 Afterward, enjoy dinner in town.

 Day 2: Hike to Hule Lagoon

 Today you'll hike to one of the natural highlights of Costa Rica: the volcanic Hule Lagoon.
 You'll set out from La Fortuna early in the morning and drive 1.5 hours to the outskirts of Juan Castro Blanco National Park.
 This is your starting point.
-Hike five miles (eight km) through the plains bordering the volcanic crater before heading up into the rainforest toward the lagoon.
+Hike 5 miles (8 km) through the plains bordering the volcanic crater before heading up into the rainforest toward the lagoon.